langmuirproject/langmuir/joss/paper.md

 be solved by any suitable computational method, which is already available in other software packages, but programmatic access to the characteristic is a prerequisite.
 This is where Langmuir comes in, as an enabling technology.
-In addition, the tutorial-like documentation is an important part of the contribution, as it serves to demonstrate how Langmuir may be used together with third party software to solve the inverse problem.
+In addition, the tutorial-like documentation of Langmuir is an important part of the contribution, as it serves to demonstrate how Langmuir may be used together with third party software to solve the inverse problem.

-Langmuir has already been used to solve real-world problems [@marholm,
+Langmuir has already been used to solve real-world problems [@marholm;
 @guthrie], and continue to be used in ongoing research.

 # Acknowledgements